 Lobster is often sold cooked, but will be at its freshest and tastiest if you buy it live and cook it yourself.

 This video from Great British Chefs shows you how to easily remove meat from a cooked lobster.
-Have a look through some amazing lobster recipes.
+Have a look through some amazing recipes.